pjbartlein/PaleoCalAdjust/data/README.md

 	/month_lengths	! month-length tables
-	/nc_files	! download instructions for netCDF files /TraCE_example	! time series of TraCE-21k data for two example grid cells /debug_files	! used for debugging
+	/nc_files	! download instructions for netCDF files /TraCE_example	! time series of TraCE-21k data for two example grid cells /debug_files	! used for debugging -- not included here

 The folders are used as follows: